oburrr/baywatch/README.md

-# Michael Baywatch
+Michael Baywatch

-A catalog of Michael Bay's _extensive_  **filmography**.
+A catalog of Michael Bay's extensive filmography.

-## day 3 Homework
+Day 3 Homework

-*Store flick in an array as well as in the DOM
+    Store the flicks in an array, as well as in the DOM.

-## Bonus Credit
+Bonus Credit

-*Add a _fav_ button to each list item
+    Add a fav button to each list item
-*change the appearance of that item  (ex: add a background color)
+    Make it change the appearance of that item. (e.g. Add a background color.)

-## Super Mega Bonus Credit
+Mega Bonus Credit

-*Add a remove button to each list item, or a delete button *Make button work
+    Add a remove button to each list item.
+    Make that button actually work.

-## Super Hyper Fighting Bonus Credit
+Super Mega Bonus Credit

-* Make sure that both of thsoe buttons affect the array as well
+    Make sure that both of those button affect the array as well.

-## more stuff
+    Make the fav button toggle the fav status.

+Super Mega Bonus Credit Hyper Fighting

-* add buttons to move a flick up and down the list
+    Add buttons that move a flick up and down the list.

+Day 4 Homework

+    Finish implementing move up and move down.

+Bonus Credit

+    Allow users to edit the names of existing flicks.
+Wouldn't it be nice if we could make that span's content editable?

+Super Mega Bonus Credit

+    Persist the data using localStorage.
+When you refresh the page, your flicks should still be there.

+Super Mega Bonus Credit Hyper Fighting

+    Allow users to filter the list of flicks.